-Christina earned a Certificate in Interior Design from The BAC in 1990 after an accomplished career in social work.
-She currently owns and operates Oliver Interiors, LLC, the interior design practice she founded in 1991.
+Christina earned a Certificate in Interior Design from the BAC in 1990 after a 15- year career in social work.
+In 1991 she opened her own interior design practice, which she has continued to this day.
 "Design and social work are actually closely connected," said Christina.
 "In fact, my husband is fond of saying that as a social worker I used to help people work on their interior interiors, but now as an interior designer I help them work on their exterior interiors."

 Christina uses expertise that she developed before entering the world of design to create a highly collaborative environment that has become the signature of her practice.
 She believes that one of her roles as a designer is to help each of her clients find a personal voice in the design process.